User Mode: Records and Tables

 Search for Keywords

-The Search for keywords option lets you more easily and quickly find records comprising values what you need to review.
+The Search for keywords option lets you more easily and quickly find records comprising values that you need to review.
 The Search field is displayed in each table.